Hyacinto/currency_exchange/README.md

 3. Install backend dependencies:
     ```shell
     npm install
-4. Add the Google Sheets API credential to .env.example file in the backend folder, then rename it to .env.
+4. Add the Google Sheets API credentials to .env.example file in the backend folder, then rename it to .env.

 5. Start the server:
     ```shell